Jailed over a tweet: The harshest sentences people got for social media posts

 Laleh ShahraveshDubai, UAEFacebookInsulting and slandering others online33 days in prison, $70,785 fine

-Tala SafwanSaudi ArabiaTikTokSuspected charges for posting immoral/homosexual online contentUnclear
+Tala SafwanSaudi ArabiaTikTokSuspected charges of posting immoral / homosexual content onlineUnclear

 Facing Prison for Sharing Internet Memes

-A notable example was 18-year-old Daniil Markin’s case.
-In 2017, police raided his home after seeing a series of funny memes he reposted on his account on VKontakte, the Russian version of Facebook.
-In one of them, Game of Thrones’ Jon Snow had a halo with the caption “Jon Snow has risen!
-Truly he has risen!”, which is how Russian Orthodox Christians greet each other at Easter.
-Of course, the original words refer to Jesus Christ, so Markin was charged with hate speech against Christians and extremism.
-The charges were eventually dropped after Russian President Vladimir Putin signed a bill that partially decriminalised the actions of arousing hatred or enmity and demeaning human dignity.
+A notable example was 18-year-old Daniil Markin.
+In 2017, police raided his home after seeing a series of humorous memes he reposted on his VKontakte account, the Russian version of Facebook.
+In one of them, Game of Thrones’ Jon Snow had a halo with the caption ‘Jon Snow has risen!
+Truly he has risen!’, the greeting Russian Orthodox Christians use at Easter.
+The original words refer to Jesus Christ, so Markin was charged with hate speech against Christians and extremism.
+The charges were eventually dropped after Russian President Vladimir Putin signed a bill that partially decriminalised the offences of ‘arousing hatred or enmity’ and ‘demeaning human dignity’.

 Social Media Activity Sends a Russian to a Penal Colony

 Penal colonies, although widely considered a thing of the past in the West, are still used in Russia.
-In fact, as of 2019, the most common type of prison in the country was the corrective colony – there were 705 colonies of this type, as well as 7 penal colonies for those sentenced to life.
+In fact, as of 2019, the most common type of prison in the country was the corrective colony – there were 705 colonies of this type, as well as seven penal colonies for those sentenced to life.

 Hefty Fines and Jail Time for Insults and Swear Words